membrane/api-gateway/README.md

 Have a look at the main configuration file `conf/proxies.xml`.
 Changes to this file are instantly deployed.

-Run the samples in the examples folder or go to the [website](http://membrane-soa.org/service-proxy/) for more documentation.
+Run the samples in the examples directory or go to the [website](http://membrane-soa.org/service-proxy/) for more documentation.

 Samples
 -------